 After verifying the peer was upgraded correctly, make sure to issue an exit to leave the container before continuing to upgrade your peers.
 You can do this by repeating the process above with a different peer name exported.

 '''

 export PEER=peer1.org1.example.com

 export PEER=peer0.org2.example.com

 export PEER=peer1.org2.example.com

 '''

-Note: All peers must be upgraded BEFORE enabling the v1.2 capability.
+Note: All peers must be upgraded BEFORE enabling the v1.3 capability.

-5.4.5 Enable the new v1.2 capability
+6.4.5 Enable the v1.3 capabilities